-Log In Home: To make any screen the "home" screen (i.e., the screen that displays first when you log on), go to that screen, and click the icon the top right corner.
-Click is to revert to displaying the Home screen when you log on.
+Log In Home: To make any screen the "home" screen (i.e., the screen that displays first when you log on), go to that screen, and click the icon the icon in the top right corner.
+Click it to revert to displaying the Home screen when you log on.

-Network Port Sharing (NPS) on the User Interface (UI)
+Network Port Sharing (NPS) on the Web User Interface (UI)